The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 Scope is the amount of access a specific variable has to certain areas of code, being determined by the variable's physical location.

 For a moment, think that you are a part of a spy organization.
-In this spy organization there are people of higher ranks than you and they have access to some classified information that you can't have access to.
+In this spy organization there are people of higher ranks than you and they have access to some classified information that you don't have access to.
 You also have access to information, but maybe not the classified information that the other spies might have, depending on your rank.
 This imaginary spy organization is similar to how the scope of a variable works.

 Scope is important because it determines how much a variable can have access to.
 Here is an example: